Last updated May 29, 2018.

 Most of the cellphones operate in frequencies which interfere with hearing-aid devices.
 Consequently, FCC has defined a Hearing Aid Compatibility (HAC) standard for cellphones, which helps in figuring out the best cellphones for least interference with hearing aids.

-This reviewgist list for the best cellphones for the hearing impaired takes into account the M and T ratings and we list only cellphones which have ratings from either of M3, M4, M3/T3, M3/T4, M4/T3 or M4/T4.
+This ReviewGist picks for the best cellphones for 2018 for the hearing impaired below takes into account the M and T ratings and we list only cellphones which have ratings from either of M3, M4, T3, T4 and also have a relatively high speaker loudness levels.